Jump to content

 That might lead you to a Q&A or point-by-point low level outline.
 Or not.
 If the RFP itself specifies a Q&A or point-by-point response format, then you are lucky because it is clear what the customer expects and you’re not just doing it because it is easier.

 But not all offerings lend themselves to a Q&A or point-by-point response.
 A proposal to provide complex services or a solution might not have a finite set of objective components to structure your response around.
-They might be better suited to organizing based on results, a process, functions, work breakdown structure, or something else.
-If telling a story is part of your proposal strategy, a Q&A or point-by-point response format can also make it more difficult.
+They might be better suited to organizing based on:

-If the customer will have a formal evaluation process, like they do in government procurement, you might organize your response first around the RFP instructions, then the evaluation criteria, and then the offering in response to the statement of work.
+If the customer will have a formal evaluation process, like they do in government procurement, you might organize your response first around the RFP instructions, then the evaluation criteria, and then the offering in response to the requirements in the statement of work.
 Organizing around the way the customer makes decisions or will perform their evaluation is a powerful way to build your outline.

 • Not get you thrown out